-Capacity Utilization in the United States increased to 75.60 percent in January from 74.90 percent in December of 2020.
-It is the highest reading since February of 2020, before the coronavirus pandemic.
-It compares with forecasts of 74.8 percent. source: Federal Reserve
+Capacity Utilization in the United States increased to 76.40 percent in August from 76.20 percent in July of 2021.
+It is the highest reading since December of 2019, in line with market forecasts. source: Federal Reserve

-Capacity Utilization in the United States is expected to be 74.60 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Capacity Utilization in the United States to stand at 78.40 in 12 months time.
-In the long-term, the United States Capacity Utilization is projected to trend around 78.40 percent in 2022, according to our econometric models.
+Capacity Utilization in the United States is expected to be 76.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the United States Capacity Utilization is projected to trend around 77.00 percent in 2022 and 78.40 percent in 2023, according to our econometric models.